Fire-Resistant DaVinci Roof Eases Homeowner Concerns

 Hirsh reports that the slate style suits her home’s design more than the original wooden shakes.
 She investigated slate options but rejected them due to the potential for cracking due to freeze and thaw conditions in her area.
 To complement the house, Hirsh selected the standard European blend from DaVinci, which includes light, medium and dark gray tones along with light and dark purple.

 “With slate I would have paid yearly fees just to maintain the roof,” says Hirsh.
 “Now with this new polymer roof I won’t have to worry about it ever again.
-The 50-year limited warranty from DaVinci means that this house is protected for decades in the future.”
+The lifetime limited material warranty from DaVinci means that this house is protected for decades in the future.”

 Selecting the Right Roofing Contractor

 As part of her research for the new roof, Hirsh interviewed a wide variety of roofing contractors.
 “I knew I found the right roofer when Ken Perry of Fletcher Roofing and Siding went up on the roof and came back down to give me first-hand knowledge of how badly the wood shakes had been ‘chewed up’ by the sun and wind,” says Hirsh.
 “I selected this roofing company because of their dedication to doing the job perfectly while protecting the landscaping around my home.”

 One of the things that impressed Hirsh the most was the daily care and clean-up performed by the team at Fletcher Roofing and Siding.
 Careful draping of shrubbery, removal of debris and sweeping the yard with magnets to remove nails kept Hirsh happy during the five-week installation.